Vehicle Crashes into SF Chevron Outbuilding, Catches Fire

 A vehicle crashed into a structure on the property of a Chevron station and caught fire in San Francisco early Friday morning, fire officials said.

 Thirty-three firefighters responded to the scene in the 1100 block of Junipero Serra Boulevard around 3 a.m. and found the vehicle on fire.
-An extensive rescue occurred and the male victim was transported for treatment.
+An extensive rescue occurred and the male victim was taken to San Francisco General Hospital for treatment.

 The building that the vehicle hit housed a vapor system that posed an extra hazard to crews, officials said.